 With 330 days of sun a year, it’s always the right time to pack light clothing for a Scottsdale visit.
 The sizzling desert heat reaches triple digits in the summer, with average highs above 100 degrees Fahrenheit and lows in the high 60s and 70s from June through September.
 Winter days remain warm with highs in the high 60s to low 70s, but lows can dip down into the high 30s and 40s, so always carry a jacket or extra layers.
 March, April, and November strike a balance, with highs in the 70s and lows in the 40s — the perfect months for outdoor adventures without the scorching heat or the chilly night air.

-What are the top things to do in Scottsdale?
+Top things to do in Scottsdale

 Old Town Scottsdale